-A Travel guide for the Rajastan area in India, accommodation, transport, food and activities in Udaiphur, Jodhpur, Jaipur and Jaisalmer.
+A Travel guide for places to visit in the Rajastan area in India, accommodation, transport, food and activities in Udaiphur, Jodhpur, Jaipur and Jaisalmer.
 Travel map and itinerary.
 We loved backpacking for a month in this amazing and cheap area!
 The unreal Holy Festival, a Camel Safari in the Thar desert and falling in love with the desert food!